matalina/Markdown-Wiki/readme.md

 # To Do List
 - [ ] Add search (on index & title)
+- [ ] Only display categories/tags that have pages attached to them
 - [ ] Objects/Arrays as Meta data front matter yaml
 - [ ] Do not link to self
 - [ ] Different storage mechanisms to be used (Dropbox, Google Drive, Github)